 I hope anybody reading my blog finds it useful especially if you’re planning a family trip to Velankanni.

 After extensive travelling and sightseeing in and around Velankanni, finally came the time to go back.
 As a family, we enjoyed it a lot and even felt more connected.
-We surely made the best of our time with a proper budget, cosy stay and learnt many lessons to plan our next trip.
+We surely made the best of our time with a proper budget and cosy stay and learnt many lessons to plan our next trip.

 Happy wayfaring.

 Raina Lopes is an avid nature lover who appreciates the serenity of natural beauty.
 She is a Mumbai girl who loves travelling and exploring new places.
 Raina also happens to be a part-time online tutor and Software Engineer by profession.
 She believes in miracles and magic.
-Fellow woman travellers, reach out to me on Sheroes.